 Responsibilities & Requirements

-• Work closely with vendors, library IT, librarians, faculty, and end users on troubleshooting to create an excellent user experience.
+• Work closely with vendors, library IT, librarians, faculty, and end users to create an excellent user experience.

-• Develop and improve workflows and practices to ensure integrity of financial data and process efficiency.
+• Develop and improve workflows to ensure integrity of financial data related to licensed and open access databases.

-• Assist Head of Content Acquisitions & Services to assess the performance of the unit and develop improvement plans.
+• Assist the Head of Content Acquisitions and Services to access the performance of the unit and develop improvement plans.

 Pursuant to Executive Order 161, no State entity, as defined by the Executive Order, is permitted to ask, or mandate, in any form, that an applicant for employment provide his or her current compensation, or any prior compensation history, until such time as the applicant is extended a conditional offer of employment with compensation.
 If such information has been requested from you before such time, please contact the Governor’s Office of Employee Relations at (518) 474-6988 or via email at firstname.lastname@example.org.

 Stony Brook University is 100% tobacco-free as of January 1, 2016.
 See our policy and learn more at stonybrook.edu/tobaccofree.